 Now that you have a thriving YouTube community, you need to change the angle of your CTAs.
 Instead of prompting viewers to like or share your videos, encourage people to check out your site.

 Another effective way to direct traffic to your membership site is to always promote it at the end of your videos.
 You can create graphic end cards that display a lead magnet, offer a freebie, or share news of a competition.
 The aim is to tempt viewers over to your site, so offer something relevant and interesting, something your target audience can’t resist.

 YouTube’s Annotation Tool enables you to add different annotations to your video.
 Most helpful is the Note option, which allows you to add pop-up boxes containing text.
-Here, you can add calls to action as well as your website’s URL.
+Here, you can add CTAs as well as your website’s URL.

 Write an Enticing Description

-When adding a description for your video, include your membership site’s URL and your call to action.
+When adding a description for your video, include your membership site’s URL and your CTA.
 Tell people why they should go to your website and how they’ll benefit from it.
 Viewers interested in your video may read the description and follow the link to your site.

 Advertising on YouTube can be an effective way to raise awareness of your membership site and encourage people to visit.
 There are numerous ways to advertise on YouTube, like remarketing, to target those who’ve already expressed an interest in your niche or industry.

-As a successful advertising campaign on YouTube can dramatically increase traffic to your site, it’s worth investing the time and effort to get it right.
+A successful advertising campaign on YouTube can dramatically increase traffic to your site, so it’s worth investing the time and effort to get it right.